Juvenile Indigent Defense Delivery System

-A child shall be notified of his or her right to counsel “[a]s early as possible in the proceedings, and in any event before the hearing of the petition on the merits….”
+A youth shall be notified of their right to counsel “[a]s early as possible in the proceedings, and in any event before the hearing of the petition on the merits.”
 Idaho Code Ann. § 20-514(4).
 If the youth is detained, notice of the right to counsel “shall be given simultaneously with the notice of detention hearing and at the outset of a detention hearing.”
 Idaho Juv.
 R., r.
 9(d).

-Youth have the same right to be represented by counsel as adults, including representation at probation revocation, recommitment, appeal and in any post-adjudication or review proceeding, unless the court considers counsel at such proceeding to be a frivolous one.
+Youth have the same right to be represented by counsel as adults, including representation at probation revocation, recommitment, appeal and in any post-adjudication or review proceeding, unless the court considers counsel at such proceeding to be “frivolous.”
 Idaho Code Ann. § 20-514(1)(a), (2).

 Determination of Indigence

 Idaho has no presumption of indigence in juvenile court proceedings.
-Determination of youth indigence for counsel is governed by the adult criminal procedure law.
+Determination of youth indigence for counsel is governed by the adult criminal procedure law and Idaho Court Rules.
 Idaho Code Ann. § 20-514(7); Idaho Juv.
 Ct.
 R., r.
 9. Indigence need not be determined prior to an accused person’s first court appearance.
 Idaho Code Ann. § 19-854(1).
 Indigence is determined by the presiding court based on factors such as income, property, debts, and dependents.
 Idaho Code Ann. § 19-854(3).
 Persons who fall into certain categories, such as those who receive public assistance, are presumed indigent until a contrary determination is made.
 Idaho Code Ann. § 19-854(2).

-“When it appears to the court that the juvenile or his parents or guardian desire counsel but are financially unable to pay for such legal services, the court shall appoint counsel to represent the juvenile and his parents or guardian….”
+If the court determines that the youth or their parents or guardian want counsel but cannot afford it, the court will appoint counsel to represent the youth and their parents or guardian.
 Idaho Code Ann. § 20-514(4); Idaho Juv.
 R., r.
 9(b).
-If the court finds there is a conflict of interest between the child and his or her parents or guardian, the court “shall” appoint separate counsel for the juvenile, regardless of the parents’ or guardian’s ability to pay, unless the child waives counsel and the court “determines that the best interest of the juvenile does not require the appointment of counsel.”
+If the court finds there is a conflict of interest between the youth and their parents or guardian, the court “shall” appoint separate counsel for the youth, regardless of the parents’ or guardian’s ability to pay, unless the child waives counsel and the court “determines that the best interest of the [youth] does not require the appointment of counsel.”
 Idaho Code Ann. § 20-514(4); Idaho Juv.
 R., r.
 9(b).

-The person liable for the support of a juvenile “may be required by the court to reimburse the county for all or a portion of the cost of those legal services” provided to the juvenile by counsel, unless the court finds the adult to be indigent and that the requirement would impose a “manifest hardship” beyond a current inability to pay.
-Idaho Code Ann. § 20-514(7).
+The person liable for the support of a youth “may be required by the court to reimburse the county for all or a portion of the cost of those legal services” provided to the [youth] by counsel, unless the court finds the adult to be indigent and that the requirement would impose a “manifest hardship” beyond a current inability to pay.
+Idaho Code Ann. §§ 20-514(7), 19-854(7).